basarat/algorithms/src/doublyLinkedList/README.md

 > In a doubly linked list each node in the list stores the contents of the node and a pointer or reference to the next and the previous nodes in the list.
 It is one of the simplest way to store a collection of items.
 > In this lesson we cover how to create a doubly linked list data structure and how to use its strenghts to implement an O(1) FIFO queue + O(1) LIFO stack.

-Here we have a singly linked list node and a singly linked list.
+Here we have a singly linked list with a FIFO removal `dequeue` method.

 Lets say we wanted to add a last in first out `pop` operation.
 * It will return either the last value or undefined if we are out of elements
 * We can only pop a value if we still have an active `tail`
 * We can grab the value that we want to return from the tail.
-* Next we have to do our routine maintaince of the `tail` and `head` nodes.
+* Next we have to do our routine maintenance of the `tail` and `head` nodes.
-* Now the new tail would be the second last item in the linked list.
-To find that we would need to start from the `head` till we arrive at a node whole `next` is the current `tail`.
+* Now we have to update the tail to be the second last item in the linked list.
+To find that in this singly linked list we would need to start from the `head` till we arrive at a node whose `next` is the current `tail`.
 However such an implementation would be `O(n)` and we want an `O(1)` algorithm.

 ```js
 /**